protobuffet/docusaurus-protobuffet/website/docs/how/usage.md

 For those without an existing Docusaurus project, this package can **scaffold a new site with Protobuffet packages installed** in a recommended setup.

-Note: These commands should be run from your root directory where you would like the site to be created.
+Run the generator in the folder you would like the project to be created.

-Run the generator.
 This will create a directory for your site with the generated files.
 You must specify the `project_name` variable.

 ```sh
 npx docusaurus-protobuffet-init init <project_name>